danielmatthew/website/src/posts/2020-08-01-lerna-github-releases-circleci.md

 published: true
 date: 2020-08-03
 ---

+Reducing the number of manual steps needed to get code live is a good thing.
+This is how I create Github releases from the CI process.

 ## Lerna
 Lerna is a tool to manage a monorepo.
 It can automate releases on Github when the version of a package changes, which is one less task to perform manually.